deCloudify/.github/profile/README.md

 - Features like HMR, devops and CI/CD support.

-2. Building course for building your own version of the
+2. Building course for developers to build scalable Dapps in domain of cloud native , AI etc.